2024 United States Senate elections: Delaware

 Four-term Democrat Tom Carper was reelected in 2018 with 60.0% of the vote.
 He announced on May 22, 2023, that he would be retiring, and would not run for a fifth term.
 Delaware's at-large U.S. representative Lisa Blunt Rochester ran for the Democratic nomination to succeed Carper, who endorsed her when he announced his retirement.
 Term-limited governor John Carney was also considered a possible Democratic candidate.
-Carney announced that he was running for mayor of Wilmington.

-Among Republicans, businessman Eric Hansen announced his candidacy.
+Eric Hanson ran for the Republican nomination.

+Both Blunt Rochester and Hansen won their primaries unopposed.
+In the general election, Blunt Rochester defeated Hansen by a 14-point margin.